MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-23-lasvm-nc-part1-svm_with_smo.md

 Some Notation to be aware of:

 $$ \Theta $$   = slope of hyperplane

 $$ \Theta_0 $$ = intercept of the hyperplane

 $$ x $$        = our data points

-As we know that, if a point is **on the hyperplane** then its neither in class -1 nor +1. we can exploit this property to conclude that the $$ \Theta $$ is orthogonal to decision boundry and we can derive it as follows :-
+As we know that, if a point is **on the hyperplane** then its neither in class -1(orange class ) nor +1(blue class) we can exploit this property to conclude that the $$ \Theta $$ is orthogonal to decision boundry and we can derive it as follows :-

 let $$ x_1 $$  and $$ x_2  $$ can be any 2 arbitry points that are on the hyperplane so,